-After they finished talking about the chip, and had called the countess, Mikah considered her appointment for 10am, with the University of Rhylanor about the nomads.
-Then, she checked the info on her Ident, about the concert Ms. Vik went to.
-It was a Techno-Orchestral, forty-piece group, and Mikah was absolutely not interested in that sort of music.
-So, she called Inger to tell the former administrator she was on her own.
-That was just fine with Ms. Vik, who said "OK".
-She also told Mikah her stateroom was locked, so she could return the shock cane the next day.
+After Mikah finished with Zimzod about the chip, and called the Countess, Mikah thought about the 10a appointment with the University of Rhylanor about the nomads.
+Mikah then checked the info on her Ident, about the concert Ms. Vik went to.
+It was a "Techno-Orchestral", forty-piece group, and Mikah was absolutely not interested in that sort of music, so she called Inger to say she was on her own.
+That was just fine with Ms. Vik.
+Inger also told Mikah her stateroom was locked, so she could return the shock cane the next day without asking if it had been used?
 Mikah wanted to get back to organizing her data, but stopped to ask Zimzod if his HUD recordings could be projected or shared without damaging the electronics?
-Brian returned to his reading, saying "Don't touch anything" as he headed up-deck.
+Brian went back to his reading, saying "Don't touch anything" as he went up-deck."

 After Brian accepted that, Zimzod opened the door and they stepped in.
 Mikah saw, as she looked around, that there were more dye packs than she expected to see.
 In fact, she realized Zimzod may have bought twice as many as she had thought!
 She made a mental note of this as Zimzod removed the battledress helmet from its place on the armor rack.
 On examining it, Brian pointed out the standard data port in an almost automatic attitude, suggesting they hardly needed waste his time.
 But they had him check the cabling and items from the maintenance kit to find they could plug it into any standard computer and have it recognized as a storage drive.
 Brian also asked if they had a projector, so they didn't have to hand the files over to the university folks?
 Mikah and Zimzod agreed this was a good idea, and decided to hit the shopping concourses and pick up an inexpensive projector.
 When they told the others they were going shopping again, Mikah turned to Zach, telling him he should stay on the ship.
 Zach said he had no problem with that as Mikah opened a comms for a port taxi.